+i.
+CONTRACTOR;

-- i.
-CONTRACTOR; - ii.
-CONTRACTOR's shareholders, partners, joint venturers or members; - iii.
-Subcontractors and suppliers; - iv.
-Any other persons performing any of the work; - v.
-Any other persons for whom CONTRACTOR may be legally or contractually responsible; and - vi.
-The employees, agents, officers, directors, shareholders, representatives, consultants, successors, assigns and invitees of any of the foregoing. - 2.
+- ii.
+CONTRACTOR's shareholders, entities with an ownership interest, parent companies, partners, joint venturers or members; - Subcontractors and suppliers; Any other persons performing any of the work on behalf of and/or at the direction CONTRACTOR; - iv.
+Any other persons for whom CONTRACTOR may be legally or contractually responsible; and - v.
+The employees, principals, owners, parent companies, subsidiaries, members, agents, officers, directors, shareholders, representatives, consultants, successors, assigns and invitees of any of the foregoing. - 2.
 CONTRACTOR shall release, defend, indemnify and hold harmless the Indemnified Parties from and against any and all third-party claims and other Losses (including those incurred in connection with the enforcement of this indemnity) arising out of, relating to or resulting from the following (each an "Indemnified Claim"): - a.
 The breach or alleged breach of any of this Contract by CONTRACTOR-Related Entity; - b.
 The failure or alleged failure by any CONTRACTOR-Related Entity to comply with any SCDOT approvals, governmental approvals, any applicable environmental laws or other governmental rules (including environmental laws); - c.
 Any alleged patent or copyright infringement or other allegedly improper appropriation or use of trade secrets, patents, proprietary information, know-how, copyright rights or inventions in performance of the work, or arising out of any use in connection with the Project of methods, processes, designs, information, or other items furnished or communicated to SCDOT or another Indemnified Party pursuant to the Contract; provided, that this indemnity shall not apply to any infringement resulting from SCDOT's failure to comply with specific written instructions regarding use provided to SCDOT by CONTRACTOR; - d.
 The actual or alleged CONTRACTOR fault in or associated with performance of the work; - e.
 Any and all claims by any governmental entity or taxing authority claiming taxes based on gross receipts, purchases or sales, the use of any property or income of any CONTRACTOR-Related Entity or any of their respective agents, officers or employees with respect to any payment for the work made to or earned by any CONTRACTOR-Related Entity;